TPB Information Sheet

 - The term ‘personal affairs’:

-- refers to a registered tax practitioner's personal taxation obligations, including the accurate and timely lodgement of personal income tax returns, activity statements, instalment payments and employer obligations, such as payment of superannuation guarantee contributions and PAYG withholding; and
+- refers to a registered tax practitioner's personal taxation obligations, including the accurate and timely lodgement of personal income tax returns, activity statements, instalment payments and employer obligations, such as payment of superannuation guarantee contributions and PAYG withholding

-- includes a tax practitioner's practice,the affairs of all associated entities of a registered tax practitioner and any entity that the registered tax practitioner has direct or indirect control over.
+- includes the affairs of all associated entities of a registered tax practitioner and any entity that the registered tax practitioner has direct or indirect control over, particularly in circumstances where the tax practitioner is responsible for and/or actively involved in the tax affairs of the entity.
 This includes associated companies, trusts (including corporate trustees of the trusts), a self-managed superannuation fund that the tax practitioner is trustee of and/or partnerships.

 - In the case of a company or partnership registered tax practitioner (including a company as trustee of a trust), the taxation obligations of the company or partnership mean the tax affairs of the company or partnership registered tax practitioner.